Loyalists/gflh1/README.md

 5. Launch the game with h1-mod-gfl.bat, or alternatively h1-mod.exe and load **GFL** mod in game.

-If it still refuses to work (checkerboard background...etc) please follow the [Alternative Installation](https://github.com/Loyalists/gflh1#alternative-installation) section.

-## Alternative Installation
-Before proceeding, disable **Shader Preload** in graphics settings while the game can be launched without crashing.
-The method below uses English as an example.
-If your game is using other languages some adjustments are to be made.

-1. Rename mod.ff inside mods/gfl/zone to eng_h1_mod_common.ff
-2. Navigate to C:/Users/[YOUR USERNAME]/AppData/Local/h1-mod/cdata/zone/english
-3. Move the renamed mod.ff to the folder above to replace the original eng_h1_mod_common.ff

 If you have already followed the three steps above and some fatal errors pop up on starting the game, try to:

 1. Go to players2/config.cfg.
 Locate the parameters below.